awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-components.md

 ### Delete Object<a name="policies-object-lifecycle-components-rules-days"></a>

 A delete object rule sets objects to expire within days\.
-An example of a rule for deleting objects looks like this:
+An example of two rules for deleting objects looks like this:

 ```
         {